MirrorNetworking/Mirror/doc/articles/Concepts/GameObjects/ChildObjects.md

 In the image below, I've created a simple player capsule with an arm and hand, and I've made some prefabs to be equipped (Ball, Box, Cylinder) and a Player Equip script to handle them.

-**NOTE**:  The item prefabs are *art only*...they have no scripts, and they *must not* have networking components.  they can have monobehaviour-based scripts, of course, which can be referenced and called from ClientRpc's on the player prefab.
+**NOTE**:  The item prefabs are *art only*...they have no scripts, and they *must not* have networking components.
+They can have monobehaviour-based scripts, of course, which can be referenced and called from ClientRpc's on the player prefab.

 ![Screenshot of Player with Equip Script](ChildObjects1.PNG)